hikemalliday/STABLESElectron2/README.md

 The `campOut` and `yellowText` parses are dealt with by using `fs.readFileStream`, because these log files can scale upwards of 50mb+, we dont want to simply open them at once into memory (fs.readFileSync, for example).

 Vintage UI look / feel for this iteration.
 Used html + css for most components this round, rather than relying on MUI.
-I did however use MUI for the left and right page buttons, though.
+I did however use MUI for the left and right page buttons.

 Download link: